 2. Collective Bargaining or Negotiation Between Parties

 Game theory plays an important role in different collective bargaining or negotiation activities among different parties or participants.
-For example, different negotiations take place between worker unions and the management during the situation of the strike of workers or lockout period to increase wages.
-Using game theory, both parties can arrive at the optimum solution of the issue, i.e., to increase wages by examining different options available for wages and benefits, which can maximize the welfare of both workers and management.
+For example, different negotiations take place between worker unions and the management during the situation of strikes of workers or lockout periods to increase wages.
+Using game theory, both parties can arrive at the optimum solution to the issue, i.e., to increase wages by examining different options available for wages and benefits, which can maximize the welfare of both workers and management.
 Salary negotiation is also an example of the game theory application.
 The concept of game theory is used in other negotiations also like negotiations with suppliers while purchasing, compensation or incentive negotiations between management and suppliers or business partners, etc.

 3. Decisions Related to New Products

 Product-based decisions related to launching a new product in the market or to exit the launch of the product are also executed using game theory by businesses.
 Using game theory, business people can understand if the first-mover advantage is there or not, the competitor’s possible moves related to new products, and also decide upon the strategies for defense, etc. Similarly, the concept of game theory is also used in deciding whether to enter a new market or exit it.

 4. Product Pricing Decisions